-Any person owning or operating a business within the City of Kelowna must obtain an annual business licence to be prominently displayed in their place of business.
+Any person owning or operating a business in Kelowna must obtain an annual business licence, which is prominently displayed in their place of business.
 This applies to all retail and commercial establishments, management and professional firms, home businesses, bed and breakfasts and taxi companies.

-Fees vary according to the business category up to a maximum of $3,000.
+Business licence fees vary according to the business category, up to a maximum of $3,000.

 For information about new licences, and to make changes to an existing licence, contact 250-469-8960.
-Apply for a new business licence at the Application Centre located on the second floor at City Hall, please bring a piece of ID and general information about the business.
+Apply for a new business licence online or at the Application Centre located on the second floor at City Hall (please bring a piece of ID and general information about the business).
 The processing time for a new business licence is approximately two weeks, but may take longer due to the complexity of certain licence types and inspection requirements.

 Business licences can be renewed online, using your Visa or MasterCard, when there are no changes to an existing license.